-A small selection (Leather Pants of Diana, Jig and Quee–clips) in English language is available on page 4.
-All the clips have recently been reworked.
+A small selection (Leather Pants of Diana, Jig and Quee) is available in English on page 4.
+All clips have recently been revised.
 They are now complete again, 05 to 30 in German, 31 to 42 in English.
-They are directed to all interested friends and visitors who, for any reason whatsoever, prefer a short visual presentation instead of a long novel.
+They are intended for all interested friends and visitors who, for whatever reason, prefer a short visual presentation instead of dealing with a long novel.

 The enormous interest in this topic has surprised me.
 Since 2011, the clips have been viewed more than 300,000 times on various video platforms.